 Most leaders rise to the top because they excel at their work.
-But the most successful leaders stay at the top – and set the bar for others – because they master certain roles that others struggle with.
+But the most successful leaders stay at the top – and set the bar for others – because they balance certain leadership traits that others struggle with.

 “Great leadership is dynamic,” says author Travis Bradberry, who wrote Emotional Intelligence 2.0.
 “It melds a variety of unique skills into an integrated whole.”